 The identity crisis in adolescence [comes with] the immigration crisis, but it is hard to define the absorption process in terms of time.
 Each immigrant experiences it differently and at an individual pace [...] a number of years are necessary to live and placate the pain of loss, to solve the inner struggle that began already in the Soviet Union and come to terms with the decision to immigrate and the Israeli reality.
 (1992: 15)

 In a similar vein, Horowitz noted that “it is only after the mental process is over, that the immigrant is able to explore their past and Israeli society from an integrative and broad perspective, to sift and sieve, and begin to consolidate an image as human being and as Israeli” (Horowitz, 1998: 393).
-In my aforementioned article (Dekel 2019), I demonstrated how many years after these experiences female artists become deeply invested in contemplating reflexive memories, a belated consideration of the gendered aspects enfolded in their positioning as women who experienced a doubled and simultaneous experience—of both the consolidation and formation of their gender identity and the shaping of a new communal and national identity—as a result of their immigration.
-In this earlier paper, I argued that it is only when they are strong and confident enough in their identity, do they find the mental strength to face the tumultuous periods they experienced in the past as safe bystanders positioned in the relatively stable place that they have carved out for themselves.
+In my aforementioned article (Dekel 2018), I demonstrated how many years after these experiences female artists become deeply invested in contemplating reflexive memories, a belated consideration of the gendered aspects enfolded in their positioning as women who experienced a doubled and simultaneous experience—of both the consolidation and formation of their gender identity and the shaping of a new communal and national identity—as a result of their immigration.
+In that earlier paper, I argued that it is only when they are strong and confident enough in their identity, do they find the mental strength to face the tumultuous periods they experienced in the past as safe bystanders positioned in the relatively stable place that they have carved out for themselves.
 Rom Cohen exercises this in her artworks, which faithfully reflect and scrutinize her reflexive insights associated with her gendered and national identities while extracting the memories of the liminal space she has occupied since adolescence.

-8. Simultaneous Temporality – Time and Memory Intermingled in Material
+9. Simultaneous Temporality – Time and Memory Intermingled in Material

 The material turn challenges the traditional perception of time as the sole trajectory for lineal and unilateral development.
-This approach stipulates that time is not unified and hegemonic but rather characterized by a simultaneity of times, thereby undermining the autocracy of modernism’s perception of unified and consistent concept.
+This approach stipulates that time is not unified but rather characterized by a simultaneity of times, thereby undermining the autocracy of modernism’s perception of consistent and unified concept.
 The material turn allows for thinking about time from a perspective of complexities, and proposes its comprehension as a system of modi facilitating an experience of temporality that is multilayered and simultaneous, even if it involves discord between different temporal contexts—past, present, future (Ross, 2014).
 Time can be suspended, regressive, partial, accelerated, compressed, and frozen.
 All this, simultaneously.

 In this sense Christine Ross argues that the concept of the transnational experience is especially helpful in understanding works of art that express elements of the notion “deep time.”
-As Ross has demonstrated in her monograph, The Past is Present; It’s the Future too – The Temporal Turn in Contemporary Art, which focuses on the variety of times in social and transnational contexts, the temporal turn problematizes of the notion of time, opening it up to new possibilities of conceptualization (Ross, 2014).
-For example, this critical turn advances the notion that the experience of time is not universal but rather culturally contingent and deeply impacted by life-changing events, such as immigration and displacement.
+As Ross has demonstrated in her monograph, The Past is Present; It’s the Future too – The Temporal Turn in Contemporary Art, which focuses on the variety of times in social and transnational contexts, the temporal turn problematizes the notion of time, opening it up to new possibilities of conceptualization (Ross, 2014).
+For example, this critical turn advances the notion that the experience of time is not universal but rather culturally contingent and deeply impacted by life-changing events, such as migration and displacement.